nsidc/earthaccess/docs/contributing/triaging.md

 ### When to Use This Label?

-Use the "Close Issue as Not Planned" label when:
+Close issues as "not planned" when:

 - An issue is not aligned with the project's goals or priorities.
 - An issue is not feasible to be addressed due to technical or resource constraints.